 Praise for Her Wild Oats:

 “If you’ve ever fantasized about ditching your life and going on the road with your favorite band, this book is for you.
 It’s full of wild twists, great characters and sharp, funny writing.” — Carl Hiaasen, author of Skink – No Surrender

 “When you flee your okay marriage and your pretty good job, what do you find?
 What else but who you are.
 With humor and tenderness, Kathi Kamen Goldmark has created characters who we would love to have as companions on our own escape.” — Amy Tan, author of The Valley of Amazement

 “Among her many talents, Kathi Goldmark was a terrific writer, as she showed with her funny and touching debut novel, And My Shoes Keep Walking Back to You.
 It’s a damn shame Kathi couldn’t stick around longer, but she left us all a sweet parting gift with Her Wild Oats.” — Dave Barry, author of You Can Date Boys When You’re Forty

 “A story full of zip and humor, from a lady who had a lot of both.”—Roy Blount Jr., author of Joy of Text

-Parking will be available in the lot at nearby Thornhill Elementary School (see below); more parking info and directions info are available on MPC’s parking and directions page.
+Some parking is available in the MPC parking lot at the corner of Grisborne Avenue and Thornhill Drive; you can also park on Thornhill Drive and on nearby Mountain Blvd.
+More parking info and directions info are available on MPC’s parking and directions page.